 “It’s not like public sector unions have disappeared in the other states … they operate differently … their operations are more efficient,” he told FOX Business.
 “The shape of the unions, the way they operate, will change.”

-A loss for unions may serve to curtail their involvement in non-labor-related efforts because they will have significantly less money to spend on politics, according to Shapiro.
+The loss for public-sector unions may serve to curtail their involvement in non-labor-related efforts because they will have significantly less money to spend on politics, according to Shapiro.

 “It will erode unions’ electioneering and politicking, and involvement in issues that are unrelated to workers’ interests, like abortion or gun control, or things that are political issues that have nothing to do with the unions themselves or the workers they are representing,” he said.